 - Decline Bench Cable Extension

 This bench press variation has you lift a bar with your hands set shoulder-width apart.
 This hand placement shifts the load more to your triceps.
 You won’t be able to lift as much weight with the close-grip bench press, but you’ll strengthen your triceps.
 The arms-in form you need to target your triceps will take the onus off of your shoulder joint.
-The benefits of the close-grip bench press being more muscle mass on the back of your arms and stronger triceps, which will directly carry over to the lockout, or top portion, of your standard bench press.
+More muscle mass on the back of your arms will directly carry over to the lockout, or top portion, of your standard bench press.

 Benefits of the Close-Grip Barbell Bench Press